Learn more about our impactLearn more about our impact

 Every living thing depends on the ocean.
 Covering more than 70% of our planet’s surface, it contains an astounding diversity of life and affects everything from global weather patterns to food systems.
-So when we hear the ocean is in trouble from the effects of climate change, pollution and overfishing, it’s easy to feel powerless.
-While many of these issues will require leadership from governments and businesses, there are plenty of small actions you can take that will make a big difference for the ocean.
+So when we hear the ocean is in trouble from the effects of overfishing, climate change, and pollution it’s easy to feel powerless.
+While many of these issues will require leadership from governments and businesses, there are plenty of actions you can take that will make a big difference for the ocean.

 Overfishing is the greatest threat our ocean faces, and global fish populations are rapidly decreasing due to high demand and unsustainable fishing practices.
 Help keep fisheries and fish stocks healthy by choosing sustainable seafood when you grocery shop or dine out.
-The easiest way to make sure your seafood is sustainable?
+What's the easiest way to make sure your seafood is sustainable?
 Look for the Marine Stewardship Council (MSC) and Aquaculture Stewardship Council (ASC) labels.
 Their blue and green fish logos on your seafood ensures your fish can be traced back to sustainably-managed fisheries and farms.

 In the last half-century, the ocean has absorbed 90% of the excess heat created by burning fossil fuels.
-That’s led to warmer waters, which can affect where fish swim, bleach coral reefs, change how marine species reproduce, speed up sea level rise, and even alter weather events on land.
+That’s led to warmer waters, which can affect where fish swim, bleach coral reefs, change how marine species reproduce, speed up sea-level rise, and even alter weather events on land.
 Decrease the effects of climate change on the ocean by cutting your carbon footprint at home: turn off lights and unplug electronics when you’re not using them, adjust your thermostat, walk or ride your bike to work, and demand renewable energy options in your community.
+For more ideas, visit our Green Tips page.